iot-alex/meta-edison-rt/README.md

         .../edison-src/meta-edison-rt \
         \
     "
+The rootfs size needs to be increased.
+Edit:

+    .../edison-src/meta-intel-edison/meta-intel-edison-distro/recipes-core/images/edison-image.bb

+Change the rootfs size line to be:

+    IMAGE_ROOTFS_SIZE = "1048576"

 Then the usual "bitbake edison-image" should work and add the new features.
-To natively build Qt apps, set up the environment first with:
+To natively build Qt apps on the Edison, set up the environment first with:

     source /usr/share/qtopia/environment-setup

 Then run qmake and make as usual.

+To set up for cross development, see the blog post at http://wp.me/p4qcHg-bE.